nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

         Indian brands with proven quality assurance.
 We do not compromise on patient safety.
     - image: img/cerrtificates.png
-      text: 'Awards and Recognition '
+      text: "Awards and Recognition "
   heading: What we offer
   description: >-
     With over 17 years of clinical experience we skillfully deal with all your